Mets rally to stun Yankees with trio of homers | Sports-Games

 Smith also scored the Mets' first run on a wild pitch by Yankees left-hander Jordan Montgomery in the fifth.
 The Yankees lost their sixth straight, their longest skid since losing seven straight in June 2017.

 Clint Frazier homered and drove in three runs while Luke Voit had three hits in his first three at-bats out of the leadoff spot.
-Frazier hit an RBI double two batters in, hit a two-run homer in the third, and also scored on a wild pitch by Michael Wacha in the first.
-Montgomery allowed three runs (two earned) on six hits in five-plus innings.
-He struck out six, walked none and exited after allowing consecutive singles to J.D.
+Frazier hit an RBI double two batters in, blasted a two-run homer in the third, and also scored on a wild pitch by Michael Wacha in the first.
+Montgomery allowed three runs (two earned) on five hits in five-plus innings.
+He struck out six, walked none, and exited after allowing consecutive singles to J.D.
 Davis and Michael Conforto to start the sixth.

 Wacha returned from missing three weeks with right shoulder inflammation and allowed four runs on six hits in three innings.
 Wacha struck out seven, walked one and threw 67 pitches.
 Walker Lockett (1-0) pitched two scoreless innings and former Yankee Dellin Betances stranded two in the sixth.
 Edwin Diaz struck out the side in the seventh and converted his second save in five chances.